 The PSI wouldn't be appropriate for the Personnel expenses outlined in the grant because they wouldn't be considered independent contractors.

 An independent contractor is someone that is engaged in an independent trade, business, or profession and offers their services to the public.
 There are several factors used in determining whether or not someone is an independent contractor, but given the information in the grant, the high school leaders/mentors and secretary mentioned are not independent contractors.
-If you're interested in reading further about independent contractors, you can find the Oregon Revised Statute at http://www.leg.state.or.us/ors/670.html.
+If you're interested in reading further about independent contractors, you can refer to Oregon Revised Statutes Chapter 670.

 The stipends for high school leaders/mentors could be processed directly through Business Affairs Accounts Payable on the Vendor Payment Request form.
 The secretary or grad student would need to be hired through Human Resources or through the OSU contracted temporary agency, Barrett Business Services.